Mike Honda: Major appropriations

+Later affairs

+In June 2023, it was reported that Honda was working in the government of the Joseon Cybernation as "Vice Minister of State" and "Emissary to the United States".

 Legislation

 Raising the minimum wage

 Honda has been a long-time supporter of organized labor, and has supported numerous bills for creating a living wage.
 In 2013 and 2014, he cosponsored the Original Living American Wage Act (H.R.
 229), the WAGES Act (H.R.
 650), and the Fair Minimum Wage Act (H.R.
 1010), which would raise the federal minimum wage.
 Honda was also a supporter of the San Jose's successful ballot initiative that raised the city's minimum wage to $10 per hour.

 Defense

 As former chairman of the Afghanistan Taskforce for the Congressional Progressive Caucus, and former co-chair of the CPC's Peace and Security Taskforce, Congressman Honda has consistently critiqued the war strategy through a series of Congressional briefings, legislation, published opinion pieces ("Alternative Strategies to Obama's Afghan Agenda", "A Different Kind of Surge"), and Congressional letters to the Administration.
 Honda advocated an orderly withdrawal of U.S. military forces from Afghanistan and a significant realignment of U.S. aid to focus on strengthening government institutions, capacity building, economic development, and humanitarian assistance in Afghanistan.
 Honda criticized the Obama administration for failing to seek Congressional approval for U.S. military operations in Libya.
 He is critical of the wide-scale use of drones and is a cosponsor of the Targeted Lethal Force Transparency Act (H.R.
 4372) requiring an annual report on the number of civilians and combatants killed and injured in drone strikes.